-Local matching funds may be in-kind or cash contributions.
+Matching funds may be in-kind or cash contributions.
 Expenditure of funds by partners on project-related activities may be used as match.
 The expenditures must be documented and reported.

-Local matching funds may not be used on more than one project.
+Matching funds may not be used on more than one project.